uncw-library/digitalmeasures-scripts/README.md

   - help
   --no_reset  (prevents reset of local dm folder.)

-i.e., `python3 app/xml_to_turtle.py --no-reset` will skip the DM data pull & use the previously pulled DM data.
+i.e., `python3 app/xml_to_turtle.py --no_reset` will skip the DM data pull & use the previously pulled DM data.
 This saves a ton of time during dev work.

 Python venv:  This is the hardest part of python development.
 If you use Anaconda or Conda, then they automatically start a python venv (good thing).
 Otherwise you'll have to create/start one manually.
 Python venv manages your python dependencies so that you don't pollute your system python with weird packages.
 I recommend Anaconda or Miniconda or Conda for python dev, because it does this tricky part automatically.